quintest/cloudshell-tutorials-summerschool/orchestration/tutorial.md

 '0.0.0.0:8080->80/tcp'

 ### View the website
 Next you preview the website which is running on the container.
-Click on the Web preview button at the top right of your console which looks something like this "[<>]" and select "Preview on port 8080".
+Click on the Web preview button at the top right of your console <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button">spotlight on the web preview icon</walkthrough-spotlight-pointer>, click on the button and select "Preview on port 8080".

-<walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button">spotlight on the web preview icon</walkthrough-spotlight-pointer>

 It will open up a new tab in your browser and will show you the content of the website, running in your very own container.

+## Pause for Instruction on Orchestration

+**Please wait for instructions before you proceed!**

 ## Opzetten Kubectl
 Kubectl is de controller van Kubernetes, met deze controller kan je via de API van